danbev/learning-iot/README.md

 ### JTAG (Joint Test Action Group)
 Is a protocol for inspecting/testing microcontrollers.
-This is a standard that goes back to the 1980 where manufacturues ran into problems when components were becomming smaller and it was not as easy to access pins on their devices for testing.
+This is a standard that goes back to the 1980 where manufacturues ran into problems when components were becoming smaller and it was not as easy to access pins on their devices for testing.
 What was used was a bed of nails test system which I think were pins that needed to be in contact with the CI for testing.
 This is the reason for the Test in the name JTAG, it was for testing pins on a chip that has JTAG built